jmamma/MegaCMD/Bootloader/README.md

   8) We must put the MegaCMD in to serial mode for the OS upgrade.

-     Use SysexLibrarian or equivalent to transmit usb_serial.hex to the MegaCMD via USB-MIDI.
+     Use SysexLibrarian or equivalent to transmit MC_USB_Serial.syx to the MegaCMD via USB-MIDI.

      The MegaCMD will now function as a USB serial device.